 The support you get depends on individual needs but can include funding for specialist equipment (students must contribute £200 towards laptops or computers if either is recommended), taxi allowances, non-medical help and printing and other general allowances.

 Students studying at Imperial can access certain support such as specialist study skills or study mentoring tutorials directly through Imperial's Disability Advisory Service so we recommend making an appointment with us to discuss what support you may be able to access.

-How can I find out more about the application process for DSAs?
+Where can I find further information about the DSA application process?

-I am studying a PhD at Imperial, can I still apply for DSAs?
+I am studying for a PhD at Imperial, can I still apply for DSAs?

 Yes, if you meet the criteria to apply for DSAs.
 You apply in the standard way (as above) unless your PhD is funded by a UK Research Council.
-In this case, you need to make an appointment with a disability advisor as the application process is different.
-Visit the UKRI website for more information on recognised councils.
+In this case, you need to make an appointment with a disability adviser as the application process is different.
+Visit the UKRI website for more information on recognised councils